emericg/WatchFlower/docs/higrow-ble-api.md

 ## About HiGrow

 * [HiGrow]() sensors are meant to keep your plants alive by monitoring their environment
-* Has sensors to relay temperature, humidity, light intensity, soil moisture and soil fertility (via electrical conductivity)
+* Has sensors to relay temperature, humidity, light intensity, soil moisture and soil fertility
 * Uses Bluetooth Low Energy (BLE) and has a limited range
-* A lipo battery can be used (charging via USB)
+* A lipo or 18650 battery can be used (charging via USB)

 Boards are available from LilyGo or Weemo Chinese manufacturers.